amarjeetkhera/Automated-A-B-testing/README.md

 1. Visit the Streamlit app link.
 2. Upload your experiment data in .csv format in the sidebar and configure your test.
 3. View the statistical test results.

+### Automated Deployment to Azure (Production-Ready CI/CD)

+To elevate the project to a more robust, scalable, and automated environment, the application has also been deployed to Azure Container Apps leveraging a Continuous Integration/Continuous Delivery (CI/CD) pipeline with GitHub Actions.

+This pipeline automatically builds and deploys the latest version of the application to Azure whenever changes are pushed to the main branch.

+Azure Deployed App link: https://ab-testing-tool-aca.yellowwater-7ebb3e08.westeurope.azurecontainerapps.io

 Feel free to fork this repository, submit pull requests, or open issues if you have suggestions or find bugs.